-Recently there has been a larger market for this style of ring than ever before, resulting in more designers using raw and natural diamonds.
-Jewelry designers such as Bario Neal and Sofia Kaman use raw diamonds in their pieces to set them apart from more traditional rings.
+While raw diamonds don’t twinkle in the traditional sense, many have a more subdued shimmer that catches the light at various angles of the stone's uneven surface—the ultimate effect for low-key brides craving a one-of-a-kind diamond.
+Recently, there has been a larger market for this style of ring, resulting in more designers using raw and natural diamonds.
+Jewelry designers like Bario Neal and Sofia Kaman use raw diamonds in their pieces to set them apart from more traditional rings.
 You'll also see a wide range of raw and rough diamond rings on Etsy.

 Since raw and rough-cut diamonds are inherently unique, their one-off shapes make setting them a major task for jewelry designers.
 Whether you go for a sleek solitaire or vintage-style cluster, a lot of thought goes into making your ring as extraordinary as possible.
 Can’t argue with an incredibly well-made ring, right?

 If you think a raw or rough-cut diamond is right for you, scroll through our edit of 30 different styles for every taste and budget below.